-- Unchanged: the controlled parameter (e.g. the gate position or the flow) remains unchanged, that is equal to its previous value. - Direct setting: the action directly sets the value of the controlled parameter (e.g. Gate level, structure discharge).
+• Unchanged: the controlled parameter (e.g. the gate position or the flow) remains unchanged, that is equal to its previous value.

+- Direct setting: the action directly sets the value of the controlled parameter (e.g. Gate level, structure discharge).
 Available for all structure types except Dambreak. - PID: the value of the controlled parameter is assessed indirectly, by minimizing the deviation from the expected value.
-Available for all structure types except Dambreak.

-- Natural flow: the structure is ignored and the flow is computed as in a natural channel.
-Available for all structure types except Dambreak. - Start breach: the action triggers the breach for the Dambreak structure.
-Only available for Dambreak structure type.
+Available for all structure types except Dambreak. - Natural flow: the structure is ignored and the flow is computed as in a natural channel.
+Available for all structure types. - Start breach: the action triggers the breach for the Dambreak structure.
+Only available for Dambreak structure type. - Structure flow: the action triggers the use of the regular energy loss calculation in a structure, as if no control rule was applied to the structure (as opposed to the 'Natural flow' action).
+Available only for Culvert, Weir, Dambreak, Bridge and Tabulated structure types.